 While yuzu kosho in paste form is concentrated and delicious, I like to add some citrus juice so you can use it as a sauce.
 Yuzu isn't the easiest citrus to find, but you can get it in fall at Japanese supermarkets.
 If you can't find yuzu, this is also delicious made with other citrus zests such as Meyer lemon, lime, or even orange.

 Warning: These are some seriously potent chilis.
 After handling them, my hands literally felt like they were on fire for almost 24 hours.
 I'd recommend using gloves.
 If you happen to make the same mistake I did, scrubbing your hands with vegetable oil, then washing with dish soap helps a little.

-2 green togarashi pepper (or 3 thai bird chilis)
+- 2 green togarashi chili pepper (or 3 thai bird chilis)

 - Remove the seeds and white membrane from chili peppers.
 I recommend wearing gloves when doing this.
 Mince the chili's as fine as you can make them.
 Use a microplane to zest the yuzu.

 - Place the chili, yuzu zest and salt in a mortar and pound with a pestle until it turns into a smooth paste.
 Add the juice from the yuzu and mix well until the sauce is the consistency you want it.